pkardas/notes/books/head-first-design-patterns.md

 A composite contains components.
 Components come in two flavors: composites and leaf elements.
 A composite holds a set of children: those children may be other composites or leaf elements.

+The Composite Pattern takes the Single Responsibility Principle and trades it dor transparency - by allowing the Component interface to contain the child management operations and the leaf operations, a client can treat both composites and leaves uniformly.

+We are guided by design principles, but we always need to observe the effect they have on our designs.